Allow per-user outbound gateways

 - Sign in to the Google Admin console.

-- In the Outbound gateway section, select Allow users to send mail through an external SMTP when configuring a "from" address hosted outside your domain.
+- In the Allow per-user outbound gateways section, select Allow users to send mail through an external SMTP server when configuring a "from" address hosted outside your email domains.

 When this check box is selected, users who associate additional email addresses with their accounts have the option to enter connection information for an alternate SMTP server.
 (Learn more about the required steps for the user.)
 When the check box is not selected, users cannot specify an SMTP server for the additional address.